pimeys/rust-web-push/README.md

 frontend to receive notifications.

-Store the subscription info to `examples/test.json` and send a notification with `cargo run --example simple_send -- -f examples/test.json -p "It works!"`.
+Store the subscription info to `examples/test.json` and send a notification with `cargo run --example simple_send -- -v ./private_key.pem -f examples/test.json -p "It works!"`.

 Overview
 --------